 But sadly, that six months was over in a flash and when I came back, everything was the same.

 Swindon was the same, my job was the same, everything was the same but I had changed.

 I no longer wanted to settle down in Swindon, I didn’t want a house here.
 I knew I wanted to lead a different lifestyle.

 I knew I wanted to keep travelling

-The first country being Morocco!
-I was a little scared, even sick to my stomach with anxiety, before I left but I ended up having the best time.
+I was a little scared, even sick to my stomach with anxiety before I left but I ended up having the best time.

 It taught me a lesson that I could travel alone and be happy, fulfil my life with the experiences I wanted but didn’t have to rely on anyone else to get them.
-For me, it was quite a life changing realisation.
-I didn’t need anyone to go travelling, I could take myself!
+For me, it was quite a life-changing realisation.

 That’s when India first walked into my life… and it was all about to change